 How To Remove Backsplash From Drywall

-Since granite is known for its durability, removing it will be difficult and it’s almost impossible to complete the task and leave the wall unscathed.
-This means you will need a replacement that can cover that damage and add aesthetic value at the same time.
+Since granite is known for its durability, removing it will be difficult, and it’s almost impossible to complete the task and leave the wall unscathed.
+This means you will need a replacement to cover that damage and simultaneously add aesthetic value.

-In removing granite backsplash from most types of drywall, you would also have to deal with the clear caulk used to seal the backsplash to the countertop and the wall.
-If you are going to choose the DIY path, you need to know the steps to follow to accomplish this task.
+In removing granite backsplash from most types of drywall, you must also deal with the clear caulk used to seal the backsplash to the countertop and the wall.
+If you choose the DIY path, you need to know the steps to follow to accomplish this task.

 Steps To Remove Granite Backsplash